-Lecturers: guest lecturers, dr. K.E.
+Lecturers: dr. N. Hansen .dr.
+K.E.
 Keizer

-Contact: dr. K.E.
-Keizer
+Contact: dr. N. Hansen

-Objective: To provide an overview of how theories in social psychology can be applied to better understand the causes of behaviour in social environments and how behaviour can be changed.
+Objective: To provide an overview of how social psychological theories can explain human behaviour in social environments and how this insight can be applied to develop interventions stimulating behavioural change.

-Content: This course focuses on how to apply theories, interventions, and methods in social psychology.
-Lectures describe the social area in question, which behaviours are relevant in the particular area, which factors affect the relevant behaviours, and which interventions can be developed to change behaviour in the particular area of application.
-Application areas may include: education (e.g., motivation of students, truancy), ethnic minorities (e.g., integration), environment (e.g., promoting energy conservation), health care (e.g., smoking cessation, safe sex), traffic and transport (e.g., reducing aggressive traffic behaviour and increasing traffic safety), and consumer behaviour (e.g., the effects of media and commercials).
-We will give a brief overview of the application of relevant theories and of forms of applied research, such as survey research, correlational research, quasi-experimental research, experimental research, and evaluation research.
+Content: This course focuses on how to apply theories, methods, and interventions in social psychology to societal phenomena.
+Each lecture is dedicated to a different topic.
+Relevant theories will be discussed and applied to the specific phenomena.
+You will learn more about the factors that influence behaviour and how interventions should be developed to change behavior as well as how they should be implemented and evaluated in different areas of application.
+You will gain insight in both the application of social psychological theories and different research methods such as survey research, quasi-experimental research, experimental research, and evaluation research.
+Application areas include for example education (e.g., motivation of students, truancy), ethnic minorities (e.g., integration), environment (e.g., promoting energy conservation), health care (e.g., smoking cessation, safe sex), traffic and transport (e.g., reducing aggressive traffic behaviour and increasing traffic safety), consumer behaviour (e.g., the effects of media and commercials), and development aid (e.g., information communication technology).

-Semester: semester I a Format: Lecture Language: English
+Format: lecture Language: English

-Steg, L., Buunk, A.P. & Rothengatter, J.A., Applied social psychology: Understanding and managing social problems.
-Cambridge: Cambridge University Press.(ISBN: 9780521690058), € 35.00
+Steg, L., Buunk, A.P. & Rothengatter, J.A. , Applied social psychology: Understanding and managing social problems.
+Cambridge: Cambridge University Press.(ISBN: 9780521690058) , € 35.00

-· Reader available on Nestor
+Reader available on Nestor